saifulislamdev/budcode-backend/endpoints.md

 Get user profile info (and ratings)

+### Header

+`authorization`: token (if exists)

 ### Route Parameters

 `id`: ID of user

 ### Result

 If successful, results in `200` status code and profile info in the form of key-value pairs.
+Be mindful that the `visitingUserMutualProjects` property may not always exist (that is, the key won't exist).
+It exists when the token is valid.
+When the token is invalid or there is not one given, the property won't exist.
+Another thing to be mindful about is that the value will be an empty array when the token is valid but the visiting user has no mutual projects.

-Otherwise, results in a `400` or `500` error status code with a message about the error.
+Otherwise, results in a `500` error status code with a message about the error.

 ## POST `/users/:id`